VivekVallabhan3407/VivekVallabhan3407/README.md

 - 🎯 Interested in software applications with real-life purpose
 - 💡 Building projects that combine analytics and design
-- 🔍 Learning: NextJs,GraphQL and Backend Development
+- 🔍 Learning: NextJs,Angular, GraphQL and Backend Development
 - Learning System Design Concepts.

 ---